less/old-lesscss.org/templates/pages/doc.md

        // @arguments is bound to all arguments
     }

+## Return Values
+Variables defined inside mixins act as return values and are usable in caller.
+Returned variables never rewrite callers local variables.
+Only variables not present in callers local scope are going to be copied there.

+Variable defined in mixin acts as return value:

+    .mixin() {
+      @global: in-mixin;
+      @local: in-mixin;
+      @definedOnlyInMixin: in-mixin;
+    }

+    .class {
+      @local: localy-defined-value; //local variable - protected
+      margin: @global @local @definedOnlyInMixin;
+      .mixin();
+    }

+    @global: outer-scope; // non-local variable - rewritten

+Compiles into:

+    .class {
+      margin: in-mixin localy-defined-value in-mixin;
+    }

+## Unlocking Mixins
+Mixin defined in mixin acts as return value and is usable in caller too.
+There is no scope protection, mixins are unlocked even if the local scope contains a mixin with the same name.

+    .unlock(@value) { // outer mixin
+      .doSomething() { // nested mixin
+        declaration: @value;
+      }
+    }

+    .selector {
+      .unlock(5); // unlock doSomething mixin - must be first
+      .doSomething(); //nested mixin was copied here and is usable }

+Unlocked mixins act only after they have been unlocked.
+They can not be used before being unlocked.
+Following would throw syntax error:

+    .doSomething(); // syntax error: nested mixin is not available yet .unlock(5); // too late

 ## The Keyword !important
 Use the !important keyword after mixin call to mark all properties brought by it as !important: